 Super Smash Bros.
 Ultimate

 It’s the second best-selling Switch game ever and was the fastest-selling Switch game ever until it was overtaken by Pokemon: Sword and Shield earlier this year.
 Yeah, it’s a pretty good game.
 If I’m honest, not a whole lot has changed compared to older Smash Bros titles; sure, there are new maps and characters, but at it’s core it’s still the same Smash Bros we all know and love.
 Of course, that’s not a bad thing, in fact we quite like Nintendo’s ‘if it ain’t broke don’t fix it’ attitude.

 P.S yes Waluigi is a playable character in Super Smash Bros.
 Ultimate.

-This is the first indie game on the list, but it won’t be the last.
 I have a slight obsession with indie games and the Switch has enhanced this obsession due to the sheer number of quality indie games available.
 Moonlighter is a perfect example of an indie game done right; it has charming graphics, great gameplay and the polish to go with it.